DefGuard/docs/community-features/wireguard/create-your-vpn-network.md

 ### **Address**

-It’s the IP address of the network interface that WireGuard sets up for the peer.
+It’s the IP address of the network interface that Wireguard sets up for the peer.

 The IP address for a WireGuard interface is defined with a network prefix, which tells the local host what other IP addresses are available on the same virtual subnet as the interface.
 In the above placeholder, this prefix is /24.
 That indicate to the localhost that other addresses in the same /24 block as the address itself (10.1.1.0 to 10.1.1.255) are routable through the interface.